 During the Mughal period, Rani Karnavati, the mother of Maharana Vikramaditya of Mewar, sent a Rakhi to emperor Humayun in order to get his help and protection from the impending attack on Mewar by the rulers of Malwa and Gujarat.
 Humayun responded readily and defeated the rulers of Malwa and Gujarat, protecting the safety and security of Mewar.

 There is another instance of the significance of Rakhi during the reign of Jahangir.
-In Rajasthan, there was a continual hostility between two principalities.
+In Rajasthan, there was continual hostility between two principalities.
 Taking advantage of this disunity between them, the Mughal army started a military expedition against one of them and the other king was also preparing to help the Mughals by mobilizing his army.
 At this, the first king sent Rakhi to the other king who was going to help the Mughals.
 It was then that this king attacked the Mughal army instead and the two united armies defeated the Mughals and remained united forever.
-Know your future.
-Ask our expert astrologer.

 Every house is cleaned two days before the Purnima and the hearth and fireplaces are besmeared.
 Sumptuous food and tasty sweets are prepared.
 Pooja is performed for Lord Hanuman and forefathers, as they are offered flowers, incense sticks, rice, fruits, coconuts and sweets.

 In Bengal, the Jhulan Utsav starts five days prior to Purnima day and culminates on the day of Purnima.
 The idols of Krishna and Radha are placed on a swing and the women sing songs on the love-plays of Radha and Krishna.
 In the houses of the rich, the classical music programmes are held for these six days and Krishna and Radha are worshipped.